leo-alvarenga/dotfiles/README.md

 - WM (Compositor): Wayland (and its stack) + Waybar

 ### Motivation
-My current goal with this setup is to configure a minimal, beautiful, customizable Graphical environment with a heavy focus on my workflow as a Frontend Developer and DevOps enthusiast.
+My current goal with this setup is to configure a minimal, beautiful, and customizable Graphical environment with a heavy focus on my workflow as a Frontend Developer and DevOps enthusiast.

 ## Automated setup
 To use the automated setup, follow the steps bellow:
-1. Install Arch linux
+1. Install Arch Linux or any distro based on it that has `pacman` as its package manager
-2. Clone this repository
+2. Clone this repository wherever you'd like (preferrebly anywhere **but** $HOME/.config to avoid overwrites on local repository)
 3. Navigate to the newly cloned repo
 4. Execute the `./setup/post_install.sh` script, following its steps and providing it with any info asked about me